bomonike/bomonike.github.io/mac-mini.md

+---
+change: git commit -m"v003 + monitors :mac-mini.md"
+---
 This is <a target="_blank" href="https://bomonike.github.io/mac-mini.md">https://bomonike.github.io/mac-mini.md</a>.

 Since October 2024, the 2024 Mac Mini has been the subject of many videos on YouTube.
 Some call it a "game-changer" for its price-performance.

+The macOS operating system takes up 6 GB disk space.

+The base model has 16 GB RAM and 256 GB SSD with Thunderbolt 4.
+   * Its Thunderbolt 4 is rated to carry up to 40 Gbps and supply up to 100W of power.

+The Pro model has 24 GB RAM and 512 GB SSD with Thunderbolt 5.
+   * Its Thunderbolt 5 is rated to carry up to 80 Gbps and supply up to 250W of power.

 ## Enough Memory